 Amanda is a Staff Attorney at ABC for Health.
 She is a 2012 graduate of the University of Wisconsin Law School, where she was a judicial intern at the WI Court of Appeals (Judge Sherman), a legal extern at the WI Department of Justice (working in the Medicaid Fraud Control and Elder Abuse Unit), a student prosecuting attorney in the Winnebago Co.
 District Attorney’s office, and a student attorney with the Legal Assistance to Institutionalized Persons Project.
 After law school, Amanda was a Presidential Management Fellow at the US Food and Drug Administration in the Center for Food Safety and Applied Nutrition.
 She also spent a few months on rotation in FDA’s Office of the Chief Counsel.
 Most recently, Amanda worked at the Dane County Circuit Court as a Staff Attorney.
 Before law school, Amanda worked as a Public Health Analyst at RTI International, where she was Project Coordinator for the North Carolina Site of the Tuberculosis Epidemiologic Studies Consortium.
 Amanda has a B.A. in Biological Sciences and in History, Philosophy & Social Studies of Science and Medicine from the University of Chicago and a MPH from Emory University.

-Polly is a Staff Attorney at ABC for Health.
-Polly is a recent graduate of the University of Wisconsin Law School, where she received the V. Russell Whitesel Award for Excellence for her work in the Government & Legislative Clinic and the Katherine Held Memorial Award for her contributions to the Wisconsin Journal of Law, Gender & Society.
+Polly, seen here with guest pup Macey, is a Staff Attorney at ABC for Health.
+Polly is a 2015 graduate of the University of Wisconsin Law School, where she received the V. Russell Whitesel Award for Excellence for her work in the Government & Legislative Clinic and the Katherine Held Memorial Award for her contributions to the Wisconsin Journal of Law, Gender & Society.
 She has been a legal intern for the Dane County Corporation Counsel, the Wisconsin Government Accountability Board, and End Domestic Abuse Wisconsin.
 Prior to law school, Polly worked in local government education with UW-Extension’s Local Government Center and also worked for Epic as a healthcare IT proposal writer.
 Polly has undergraduate degrees in Music and Classics from Lawrence University and is an active musician with Four Seasons Theatre in Madison.